skynetapp/toneAnalyzer/README.md

 2. Getting multiple reocrds data from Request table DB and calling CURL of Tone Analyzer API.<br>
 3. On receiving JSON response from API, inserting JSON response in Mongodb.<br>
 4. Store the response data in Master and child tables accordingly.<br>
+5. Updating the Request table records status and Request date.<br>